Continuous Identity Discovery

 Learn more at Configuring Recurring Reports.

-For instructions on setting up CID integrations, see the relevant section:
+For instructions on setting up CID integrations, see the relevant topic: